 - 1. During a course, the student will be tested for academic and intellectual development and the extent to which the student has sufficiently achieved the stated learning objectives. - 2.
 The assessment plan describes the form of the exams, the achievements the students must make to pass the course and the criteria on which the student is assessed.
-The assessment plan is published on the FHML student intranet. - 3.
+The assessment plan is published in the student portal. - 3.
 The Rules of Procedure at Exams describe the assessment procedure.
 These rules are published on the FHML student intranet.